How To Tell A Good Pedicure From A Bad One, According To Experts Who Know

 Beyond encouraging uneven growth, cutting into the toenail cuticles can also invite infection, since it disrupts the skin’s natural barrier, the outermost layer that keeps bacteria out.

-Sanitising tools is a legal requirement for pedicures under several health and safety regulations in the UK, and any equipment that can’t be sanitised — think porous emery boards and buffers — should be used just once to avoid infection.
-Barbicide and dry heat sterilisers are common methods pedicurists use to disinfect tools between clients, but don’t hesitate to ask about their specific protocol.
+Sanitizing tools is a legal requirement for pedicures under several health and safety regulations in the US, and any equipment that can’t be sanitized — think porous emery boards and buffers — should be used just once to avoid infection.
+Barbicide and dry heat sterilizers are common methods pedicurists use to disinfect tools between clients, but don’t hesitate to ask about their specific protocol.

 AdvertisementADVERTISEMENT